laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 |   0                   | Step in 1+2       | minor advantage (5, 5, 1) = 0.5  |  1                | 0        |    0.461                      |
 |                       | Value given attacker strategy | 0.667                | 0.667             | 0.667    |

-So the Nash equilibrium probability of the attacker winning from step in (5, 5, 2) is about 2/3s.
+So the Nash equilibrium probability of the attacker winning from step in (5, 5, 2) is about 66%.
 We can use the same idea to solve the smaller games with low health values and low turns left to construct payoff matrices for the subgames with higher healths (using damage values for health transitions) and solving those Nash equilibria as well.
-This should give us a Nash equilibria for any starting health values and turn count that we may want [Footnote about subgame perfect Nash Equilibria].
+This construction should give us a Nash equilibria for any larger health values and turn count that we may want [Footnote about subgame perfect Nash Equilibria].

-So to solve the entire game, we first define some base rules that encodes turns running out, or either player running out of health.
+So to solve the entire game, we first define some base rules that describes turns running out or either player running out of health.

 $$
 \text{any_game}(x, y, t \leq 0) =